InfiniteBlanK3T/DET.StudentAccountAutomation/Documentation/END-USER-GUIDE.md

 **Check These:**

-- ✅ Does `MasterStudentData.csv` exist in the Archived-Logs folder?
+- ✅ Does `MasterStudentData.csv` exist in the Archived folder?
 - ✅ Can the script connect to eduSTAR (check log for authentication errors)?
 - ✅ Are the file permissions correct for the service account?